-There are a lot of do’s and don’ts when it comes to pregnancy, delivery and the postpartum period.
-Some of it are myths, without much scientific proof, yet passed on from generation to generation.
+There are a lot of do’s and don’ts when it comes to pregnancy, delivery, and the postpartum period.
+Some of it is myths, without much scientific proof, yet passed on from generation to generation.
 Some of these talks are factual with sufficient scientific explanation.
-One of the first instructions that most probably your mom or grand mom gives you after your delivery is to drink only warm water and warm beverages and avoid cold water or any cold beverage.
+One of the first instructions that most probably your mom or grandmom gives you after your delivery is to drink only warm water and warm beverages and avoid cold water or any cold beverage.
 What if you deliver a baby during hot summers?
 It is quite natural for you to desire for cold water or refrigerated juices, cold milk, cold buttermilk, etc. But can you drink cold water after delivery?
-There have been mixed reactions regarding this question and this article can help you get some enlightenment regarding this issue.
+There have been mixed reactions regarding this question, and this article can help you get some enlightenment regarding this issue.

 Why Is Drinking Cold Water After Delivery Not Good?

-Not much research has been done on this so there is no substantial evidence to prove that cold water is not good after delivery.
+Not much research has been done on this, so there is no substantial evidence to prove that cold water after delivery is not good.
 But you may have been told to drink only warm water after delivery for the following reasons:

-- The main reason for advocating against having cold water after delivery is the belief that warm water and warm beverages promote speedy recovery as heat is always been linked to the healing process
+The main reason for advocating against having cold water after delivery is the belief that warm water and warm beverages promote speedy recovery as heat is always being linked to the healing process

-- Also, drinking cold water is believed to cause infections like cold and cough.
-To some extent, this is can be true for some people who are sensitive to anything cold and cold conditions.
+Also, drinking cold water after delivery is believed to cause infections like cold and cough.
+To some extent, this can be true for some people who are sensitive to anything cold and cold conditions.
 But in many countries, women have been drinking cold water after their delivery without any harmful effects

 Will Drinking Cold Water Affect My Baby?

 Never.
 Drinking cold water won’t affect your baby.
-Your breast milk will still be warm and the antibodies you pass on to your baby through your milk will protect her from catching any kind of infection.
+Your breast milk will still be warm, and the antibodies you pass on to your baby through your milk will protect her from catching any infection.

 When Can I Start To Drink Cold Water After C- Section Delivery?